*"Patient years of exposure” is the estimated combined time of exposure to the drug for all patients who received Venofer.

-• Venofer® (iron sucrose) injection, USP is an intravenous (IV) form of iron, which is a key ingredient for making new red blood cells
+- Venofer (iron sucrose) injection, USP is an intravenous (IV) form of iron, which is a key ingredient for making new red blood cells

-• Iron is also necessary for your bone marrow to build healthy new red blood cells and provide oxygen to your organs and tissues through hemoglobin
+- Iron is also necessary for your bone marrow to build healthy new red blood cells and provide oxygen to your organs and tissues through hemoglobin

-• If you are iron deficient, raising your iron levels can help increase your hemoglobin levels
+- If you have IDA, raising your iron levels can help increase your hemoglobin levels (a key component in your blood) to help better supply oxygen to your organs and tissues

 Talk to your doctor.
 Only your doctor can decide if Venofer is right for you.